Economic Freedom Fighters: Outside Africa

+LGBT+ rights

+The EFF supports the rights of the LGBT+ community in Africa and officially condemns laws that seek to ban homosexuality.
+The party was critical of Uganda's 2023 Anti-Homosexuality Bill and led a protest outside of the Ugandan embassy in South Africa urging Uganda's president not to sign it into law.
+Later in 2023, the party was strongly criticized by members of the South African LGBT+ community for inviting Patrick Lumumba, a Kenyan professor known for making homophobic statements and who is publicly supportive of Uganda's 2023 Anti-Homosexuality Bill, to deliver the party's 10th anniversary lecture at the University of Cape Town.

 Support base and prominent members

 According to a November 2013 Ipsos survey, the party's supporters are younger than average, with 49% being younger than 24, overwhelmingly black (99%) and mostly male, with women representing only 33% of the support base.
 A disproportionate number of supporters live in Malema's home province of Limpopo (28%), while only 1% live in KwaZulu-Natal, a more populous province.
-A 2018 survey conducted by social research company Citizen Surveys found that around 70% of EFF supporters were between the ages of 18 to 34, overwhelmingly black (97%), mostly based in major metropolitan cities (48%), predominantly male (62%) with 43% of their support base located in Gauteng Province.
+A 2018 survey conducted by social research company Citizen Surveys found that around 70% of EFF supporters were between the ages of 18 and 34, overwhelmingly black (97%), mostly based in major metropolitan cities (48%), predominantly male (62%) with 43% of their support base located in Gauteng Province.
 The party was expected to make an impact in the 2014 general election, taking between 4 per cent and 8 per cent of the national vote.
 This was potentially enough for the party to hold the balance of power in provinces where the governing African National Congress was in danger of losing its absolute majority.
 The ANC retained its absolute majority whilst the EFF got 6.35% of the vote in the 2014 election.

-High-profile members of the Central Command Team include Floyd Shivambu, Fana Mokoena and Mbuyiseni Ndlozi (National Spokesperson).
-Controversial businessman Kenny Kunene joined the Central Command Team in July 2013 before resigning from the Central Command Team on 20 August 2013 and from the organisation on 26 August 2013.
+High-profile members of the Central Command Team include Fana Mokoena and former member Mbuyiseni Ndlozi (National Spokesperson) who resigned in February 2025.Controversial businessman Kenny Kunene joined the Central Command Team in July 2013 before resigning from the Central Command Team on 20 August 2013 and from the organisation on 26 August 2013.
 On 4 November 2013, it was announced that Dali Mpofu had left the African National Congress (ANC) after 33 years of membership and joined the EFF.
+In December 2023, former ANC member and Areta leader Carl Niehaus joined the EFF.
+On 19 August 2024 EFF leader Julius Malema announced to the party supporters in Soweto that Sinawo Tambo will be replacing former deputy and member of parliament Floyd Shivambu in parliament.

 Student wing

-The EFF Students Command (EFFSC) is the party's student wing, founded on 16 June 2015.
-It campaigns for free education, universal access to education and the elimination of registration fees, among other things.
-The EFF Students Command claims a membership of about 100,000 students and has branches across all the nine provinces of South Africa.
-Its current president is Sihle Lonzi.
+The Economic Freedom Fighters Students Command (EFFSC) was the party's student wing, founded on 16 June 2015.
+It campaigns for free education, universal access to education and the elimination of registration fees, It was officially disbanded in February 2025 and replaced with a newly formed youth command following a resolution passed at the party's elective conference in December 2024.